 Certain viewers have been known to get upset and, reportedly, yelled at the screen when the Grumps don't play a game they (the viewers) know really well but don't play it right, such as when Arin played Star Fox 64 and actually managed to get to the stage right before Venom, but by mostly mashing A and trying to dodge projectiles instead of locking on, bombing, barrel rolling, or anything to do with the boost meter.
 Part five begins with Arin's general response to the tsunami of rage comments this caused.

-Egoraptor: What was the weirdest thing about Ocarina of Time?
-Jon Tron: You- [narrowly avoids running into a snake]FUCK SNAKES!!
-Egoraptor:I don't fuck snakes!
+Arin: What was the weirdest thing about Ocarina of Time?
+Jon: You- [narrowly avoids running into a snake]FUCK SNAKES!!
+Arin:I don't fuck snakes!
 That's disgusting!

 Arin hates the term "Metroidvania", because he considers the first part of that word far superior to the second.
 (Sonic #54)